-- (iv) PFRS 9 (2014), Financial Instruments (effective from January 1, 2018).
-This new standard on financial instruments will eventually replace PAS 39 and PFRS 9 (2009, 2010 and 2013 versions).
-This standard contains, among others, the following: - three principal classification categories for financial assets based on the business model on how an entity is managing its financial instruments; - an expected loss model in determining impairment of all financial assets that are not measured at fair value through profit or loss (FVTPL), which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset; and, - a new model on hedge accounting that provides significant improvements principally by aligning hedge accounting more closely with the risk management activities undertaken by entities when hedging their financial and non-financial risk exposures.
+- (i) PFRS 9 (2014), Financial Instruments (effective from January 1, 2018).
+This new standard on financial instruments will replace PAS 39, Financial Instruments: Classification and Measurement, and PFRS 9 (2009, 2010 and 2013 versions).
+This standard contains, among others, the following: - three principal classification categories for financial assets based on the business model on how an entity is managing its financial instruments; - an expected credit loss model in determining impairment of all financial assets that are not measured at fair value through profit or loss (FVTPL), which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset; and, - a new model on hedge accounting that provides significant improvements principally by aligning hedge accounting more closely with the risk management activities undertaken by entities when hedging their financial and non-financial risk exposures.